Configure and submit training jobs

-ModuleErrors (No module named): If you are running into ModuleErrors while submitting experiments in Azure ML, the training script is expecting a package to be installed but it isn't added.
-Once you provide the package name, Azure ML installs the package in the environment used for your training job.
+ModuleErrors (No module named): If you are running into ModuleErrors while submitting experiments in Azure Machine Learning, the training script is expecting a package to be installed but it isn't added.
+Once you provide the package name, Azure Machine Learning installs the package in the environment used for your training job.

 If you are using Estimators to submit experiments, you can specify a package name via